JesperAxelsson/rust-intmap/README.md

 test tests::u64_insert_built_in ... bench:      27,666 ns/iter (+/- 1,230)
 test tests::u64_insert_intmap   ... bench:      14,047 ns/iter (+/- 1,461)
 ````
+# Breaking Changes
+2.0.0 - Changed behavior of `insert` to match std::HashMap.
+The old behavior is renamed to `insert_checked`.

 # How to use
 Simple example.